bfox9900/CAMEL99-ITC/README.md

 Select the run program file option from the menu and enter "DSK1.CAMEL99"

 ## Loading Source Code Files
+Wait for the SYSTEM file to compile.
-At the console type: INCLUDE DSK1.TOOLS.F  -or- S" DSK1.TOOLS.F" INCLUDED
+At the console type: INCLUDE DSK1.TOOLS  -or- S" DSK1.TOOLS.F" INCLUDED

 When Forth returns to you type "WORDS" and press enter and you will see all the words in the Forth dictionary.

 Press FNCT 4 (BREAK) to stop the display.